Derived category and ACM bundles of moduli space of vector bundles on a curve: Main example

-so the slope is precisely \emph{one}.
-In this case, the nontrivial intersection with $[0, 1]^{2}$ implies $-s < sd - re < s$.
-See Figure \ref{fig:wallchamber} for an example.

 We say a wall crossing is a \emph{diagonal} one if we cross a wall $\Delta(s, e, \bn)$ while the weight $\ba$ is increasing along the line $a_{1} = a_{2}$.
 A wall crossing is a \emph{nearly diagonal} if we cross a wall $\Delta(s, e, \bn)$ while the weight $\ba$ is increasing along $ra_{1} = (r+1)a_{2}$.
 See Figure \ref{fig:wallchamber}.
+We explicitly compute these wall-crossings.

 \begin{proposition} All walls that appear in diagonal or nearly diagonal wall crossings are simple. \end{proposition}